openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

 .. _SFD Mobile:

 ########################
-The edX Mobile App
+Using an edX Mobile App
 ########################

-This topic describes how to use the mobile app to take edX courses.
+This topic answers questions about how to use an edX mobile app on an Android smartphone or an iPhone to take edX courses.

 .. contents::
   :local: